 Trailers with 2 axles are tandem axle trailers.
 The federal tandem axle weight limit on the highway is 34,000lbs.
-Sometimes sliding your tandems is necessary in order to achieve to get down to the legal weight limit.
+Sometimes sliding your tandems is necessary in order to get down to the legal weight limit.

 States have varying limits on tandem axle weight which can be found in the front of commercial vehicle maps.